What Design Features Should be Considered for Police Lockers?

 Consider “Ventilation” as a design feature in Police Lockers

-Many lockers are ventilated with louvers on the locker doors.
-Louvers on locker doors allows fresh air to circulate.
+- Many lockers are ventilated with louvres on the locker doors.
+Louvres on locker doors allow fresh air to circulate.
 If ventilation is a top priority you should consider installing ducts.
-Ducts are an air extraction system which is concealed under the lockers’ sloped tops.
+Ducts are an air extraction system that is concealed under the lockers’ sloped tops.
 These ducts draw air out through the lockers and outside the building.

-Frequently, drawer bases are ventilated to allow drying of wet boots and gear.
+- Frequently, drawer bases are ventilated to allow the drying of wet boots and gear.
 Small diamond sections are punched through the metal in various sizes and quantities.

 A Drying Rack or a Heated locker incorporated into the design?